-See "About viewing which objects are referenced by the execution plan" on page 103.
+For more information, see About viewing which objects are referenced by the execution plan.

 Examining how access path changes affect statement performance

 Precise for Sybase allows you to track the Access Plan changes and compare them with the Resource Consumption of your statement to understand how the changes affected the statement's performance.